MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

 ## Remove out-of-support components

-Using the [latest Visual Studio 2022 Installer](#install-the-latest-and-greatest-installer) available with the Visual Studio 2022 version 17.4 release, you can now remove components that have transitioned to an out-of-support state all at once manually by using the installer or [programmatically](./use-command-line-parameters-to-install-visual-studio.md).
+Using the [latest Visual Studio 2022 installer](#install-the-latest-and-greatest-installer), you can now bulk remove [components that have transitioned to an out-of-support state](/visualstudio/install/out-of-support-components).
+You can manually remove them by using the installer as described below, you can remove them [programmatically](./use-command-line-parameters-to-install-visual-studio.md), or you have them removed via machine wide [policy](/visualstudio/install/set-defaults-for-enterprise-deployments).
+Learn more about [removing out-of-support components](https://aka.ms/vs/removeoos/blog) and how it can help keep your software environment secure.

+To bulk remove out-of-support components manually through the UI you can

 1. Open the Visual Studio Installer, and then select **Modify**.
 1. Select **Remove all out-of-support components**.